-Dispute Cards are intended to provide teams a mechanism to submit a formal dispute or request for review Distribution Statement 'A' (Approved for Public Release, Distribution Unlimited)

-by the Chief Judge.
+Dispute Cards are intended to provide teams a mechanism to submit a formal dispute or request for review by the Chief Judge.
 The Dispute Card must be completed and delivered by the Team Lead to the relevant Course Official, Team Garage Coordinator, or Chief Judge.
-The Dispute Card must be submitted within 30 minutes of the completion of the run in question.
+The Dispute Card must be submitted by 10 am the day following the completion of the run in question.
 All submissions will be reviewed by the Chief Judge in a timely manner.
 All decisions made by the Chief Judge are final.